-Governance of Climate-Related Risks and Opportunities
+Governance of climate-related risks and opportunities

-The Unipol Group’s senior executives involved in the management and monitoring of risks and opportunities related to the climate include:
+The Unipol Group’s Top Management involved in the management and monitoring of climate-related risks and opportunities include:

-- Group Risk Committee;
+- the Group Risk Committee;

-To ensure that key business processes adequately take into account the risks associated with the ESG factors, including climate change (and are able to seize any opportunities), ESG factors have been integrated into the Group’s policy system and internal processes and tools have been developed to concretely put into practice what has been defined.
+To ensure that key business processes adequately take into account the risks associated with ESG factors, including climate change (and are able to seize any opportunities), ESG factors have been integrated into the Group’s policy system and internal processes and tools have been developed to concretely put into practice what has been defined.